Skip to content

 The first statement establishes the canonical query window for users.

-The remaining queries are derived windows.
+The remaining queries form derived windows.
 They do not re-run the base query.
-Instead, they inherit its result stream and apply additional shaping rules:
+Instead, they inherit the base's result stream and apply additional shaping rules:

 • column projection (SELECT id, name)